guardian/delete-expired-formstack-data/README.md

 ### Setup

-The following parameters must be created in [parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html):
-- `formstack/account-1/account-id`
-- `formstack/account-1/access-token`
-- `formstack/account-1/encryption-password`
-- `formstack/account-2/account-id`
-- `formstack/account-2/access-token`
-- `formstack/account-2/encryption-password`

-The rest of the resources can then be created using `template.yaml`.
+Use `template.yaml` to create the stacks for the two Formstack accounts (respectively).

 ### Alarms

-An alarm is triggered if any `ERROR`s are logged.
+An alarm is triggered if a lambda fails 3 times in a day i.e. it failed on its scheduled invocation and on both the retry attempts.

 ## Local development